msettimi13/ConflictPractice/README.md

 ## Requirements
 Use a modern browser (if you don't have one, use Internet Explorer to download something that actually works)

 Not a lot -- you'll need git installed locally, as well as a preprocessor like [SASS](https://sass-lang.com/) for CSS compilation.
-A good code editor helps too!
+A good code editor helps too!!

 Built with:
 1. HTML